holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: It's time to build your own house
     content: >
-      **The time has come to build your own house.** If you look around the web, you may notice every place you exist (that is your content and data) is stored on a platform you do not own.
+      If you look around the web, you may notice every place you exist (that is your content and data) is stored on a platform you do not own.
 Of course there is purpose, value, and intent for existing on these third party platforms; however, at the end of the day you are still living in someone else's house.

       Take a tour by simply scrolling down or selecting any of the nav items